grycap/minicon/README.md

 $ ./minicon -t tarfile --plugin=strace:execfile=./mycommand  /usr/games/cowsay
 # The next execution will try to execute the application cowsay for 10 seconds, and will look for a commandline in the file "mycommand" in the current folder
 $ ./minicon -t tarfile --plugin=strace:seconds=10:execfile=./mycommand  /usr/games/cowsay
-# The next execution will try to execute the application cowsay for 3 seconds (the default value), but will exclude any file used by the application that is found either in /dev or /proc
+# The next execution will try to execute the application bash for 3 seconds (the default value), but will exclude any file used by the application that is found either in /dev or /proc
 $ ./minicon -t tarfile --plugin=strace:exclude=/dev:exclude=/proc bash
 ```